 Strength Training Specifically For Backpacking

 It’s important to strengthen your posterior chain, neck, and shoulders.
 Doing so will minimize aches and pains throughout your hike.
 Before we get into a specific backpack training program, let’s start with the most obvious way to train.

 Carry a weighted backpack during your weekly training.
 Each week you can add additional weight to your pack in order to build up strength and endurance.

 Related Reading: Tour du Mont Blanc Self-Guided Tours

 Strengthening the “Posterior Chain”

 Now let’s get back to that “posterior chain”.
 What’s that you ask?
-The posterior chain is a group of muscles comprised of the calves, hamstrings, gluteus muscles, multifidus, erector spinae, trapezius, and posterior deltoids.
+A posterior chain is a group of muscles comprised of the calves, hamstrings, gluteus muscles, multifidus, erector spinae, trapezius, and posterior deltoids.

-This group of muscles are essential in keeping us erect and keeping our hips stable.
+This group of muscles is essential in keeping us erect and keeping our hips stable.
 More often than not we have an imbalance between the anterior chain and the posterior chain from an over-focus on quad and ab exercises.

 Strength Training Workout for Backpackers

 Here are some simple exercises that you can incorporate into the above hiking training program.